 Employers can prepare for the Allen Act by conducting an audit to determine whether employees that perform substantially similar work are being paid the same in salary and benefits.
 Employers must also train those who make hiring decisions and compensation decisions to ensure compliance.

 What if I am Experiencing Employment Discrimination?

 Many businesses will be looking closely at their hiring, promotion, and compensation decisions in order to comply with the new law.
-If your employer is not in compliance with the provisions of the Allen Act, consider seeking out legal advice from an experienced employment law attorney.
+If your employer is not in compliance with the provisions of the Allen Act, consider seeking out legal advice from an experienced equal pay attorney.

 With offices in Philadelphia, PA and Moorestown, NJ, the employment law attorneys at Console Mattiacci Law, LLC, represent employees in discrimination cases throughout New Jersey, Philadelphia and New York.
 If you are a victim of employment decimation, please call us today at 917-779-8250 or contact us here.